marekhadas1989/lampstackdocker/README.md

 Known Limitations

-* So far Google Page Speed is not available for ARM microarchitecture
+* As of 03/2019 Google Page Speed is not available for ARM microarchitecture
-* Latest version of MySQL for ARM during the built was 5.7
+* Latest available version of MySQL for ARM during the built was 5.7

 <h1>Quick Start</h1>

-<span>Quick start can be done by either issuing following command or by using docker-compose file provided for each platform</span>
+<span>Quick start can be done by either issuing following commands or by using docker-compose file provided for each platform</span>
+<b>$ docker run marekhadas9/lampstack</b><br/>
+<b>$ docker run marekhadas9/lampstack:arm</b>